aduggleby/dragon/proj/Security.Hmac/README.md

 For the web application that exposes the service:

-* Build the Module project
-* Copy the resulting binaries to the bin directory of the service
+* Install the Dragon.Security.Hmac.Module package or build the Module project and copy the resulting binaries to the bin directory of the service.
 * Configure the module (Web.config, it is assumed a connection string exists), e.g.:

     <configuration>